Berdazimer

 PopulationGuidance

 Pregnancy (8.1)No human pregnancy data.
-Animal oral studies showed fetal malformations only at doses causing severe maternal toxicity (rats: 189 mg/kg/day; rabbits: 284 mg/kg/day).
-Clinical relevance unknown given subnanomolar topical systemic exposure vs. oral bioavailability.
+Animal oral studies showed fetal malformations only at doses causing severe maternal toxicity.
+Clinical relevance unknown given subnanomolar topical systemic exposure.

 Lactation (8.2)No data on presence of berdazimer or metabolites in human or animal milk.
 Consider developmental benefits of breastfeeding alongside maternal need for treatment.